 - Are the services running and available?

 If you just restarted your Windows computer or just started your Gateway Administrator or the Transfer Server, wait a minute and try again.
 These services take a few moments to become available.

 To confirm that the services are running, on each system, open the Windows Services console (Start > All Programs > Administrative Tools > Services) and confirm that the Attachmate FileXpress services are all running.

 - Are required ports open in your firewall?

-Check that port 9190 is open from the FileXpress Gateway Proxy to the FileXpress Gateway Administrator.
-See Ports and Firewall Configuration.
+Check that port 9490 is open inbound to the system running the FileXpress Gateway Administrator.

 - Have you made configuration changes that affect the connection between the FileXpress Proxy and the Gateway Administrator?